LambdaSharp/LambdaSharpTool/Docs/Module-Var-Secret.md

 <dt><code>Secret</code></dt>
 <dd>
 The <code>Secret</code> attribute specifies an encrypted value that is decrypted at runtime by the Lambda function.
-Note that the required decryption key must either be specified in the <code>Secrets</code> section or be passed in using the <code>Secrets</code> input parameter to grant <code>kms:Decrypt</code> to module IAM role.
+Note that the required decryption key must either be specified in the <code>Secrets</code> section or be passed in using the <code>Secrets</code> parameter to grant <code>kms:Decrypt</code> to module IAM role.

 <i>Required</i>: Yes